metio/terraform-provider-k8s/docs/data-sources/addons_cluster_x_k8s_io_cluster_resource_set_v1beta1_manifest.md

 Required:

 - `cluster_selector` (Attributes) Label selector for Clusters.
-The Clusters that areselected by this will be the ones affected by this ClusterResourceSet.It must match the Cluster labels.
-This field is immutable.Label selector cannot be empty. (see [below for nested schema](#nestedatt--spec--cluster_selector))
+The Clusters that are selected by this will be the ones affected by this ClusterResourceSet.
+It must match the Cluster labels.
+This field is immutable.
+Label selector cannot be empty. (see [below for nested schema](#nestedatt--spec--cluster_selector))

 Optional: